Financing Your Master’s Degree

 To be considered: All applicants, including both U.S. domestic and international applicants, are automatically considered for Dean's fellowships as a part of the application process.
 No additional action is required.

-Financial aid from Stanford University
+Financial Aid from Stanford University

 At the graduate level, university financial aid typically refers to student loans offered by Stanford’s central financial aid office.
 Most of our master’s students take out loans as part of their financial plan.